FLDOE Virtual Instruction Program

 Art and Physical Education (K–8): Both Art and Physical Education are primarily self-directed courses with instruction embedded in the course.
 Students track their activities, and their activity reports are reviewed and graded by the teacher.
 Therefore, the average student-to-teacher ratio for Art and Physical Education is not relevant, but if it was calculated in a similar manner to other courses, it would be about 400:1.

-High School (grades 9–12): Although FCA has not currently partnered with districts to offer high school courses, we anticipate that should FCA partner with districts to provide high school courses and instruction, the average student-to-teacher ratio would be between 40:1 and 50:1 for electives.
-Teachers would have an average of 150–175 total students assigned to them.
+High School (grades 9–12): The average student to teacher ratio is between 40:1 and 50:1 for electives.
+Teachers have an average of 150–175 total students assigned to them.

 Student Completion & Promotion Rates